-The main data source for the National Smart Specialization Strategy is a State Statistics Service of Ukraine that may provide economic data and innovation survey data
+The main data source for the national Smart Specialisation strategy is the State Statistics Service of Ukraine that can provide economic and innovation survey data.

-Other data sources for the STI for SDGs Roadmap may include (but are not limited to) the following:
+Other data sources for the STI for SDGs roadmap may include (but are not limited to) the following:

-- UN Global SDG Indicators Database for the statistical assessment of the key challenges resulting from SDGs; - European Commission's CORDIS database (Horizon 2020 projects), Elsevier's Scopus (Scientific publications); - Databases of the National Research Foundation of Ukraine, Ukrainian Startup Fund and Inventors Fund; - European and Ukrainian patents, PATSTAT database (patents) for the identification of the scientific, technological and innovative potential of Ukraine.
+- UN Global SDG Indicators Database for the statistical assessment of the key challenges resulting from SDGs; - European Commission's CORDIS database (Horizon 2020 projects), Elsevier's Scopus (scientific publications); - databases of the National Research Foundation of Ukraine, Ukrainian Startup Fund; - European and Ukrainian patents, PATSTAT database (patents) for the identification of Ukraine's scientific, technological and innovative potential.

-On the initial stage of the programme, stakeholders' information and consultations are being realized, in the form of individual online meetings carried out by the JRC expert.
+In the initial stage of the programme, stakeholders' information and consultations are being realised in the form of individual online meetings carried out by the JRC expert.

-On 26 March 2021, the official kick-off meeting on the Global Pilot Programme was held online at the presence of Ms. Yulia Bezvershenko, Director General of the Directorate on Science and Innovation of the Ministry of Education and Science of Ukraine and Ms. Daria Gaidai, Advisor to the Deputy Prime
+On 26 March 2021, the official kick-off meeting on the Global Pilot Programme was held online in the presence of Ms Yulia Bezvershenko, Director General of the Directorate on Science and Innovation of the Ministry of Education and Science of Ukraine and Ms Daria Gaidai, Advisor to the Deputy Prime Minister of European and Euro-Atlantic Integration of Ukraine, as well as other representatives from other relevant ministries and government offices.